 Japan-America Society of Washington DC’s Sakura Matsuri – Japanese Street Festival is the largest celebration of Japanese culture in the United States.

-Thank you to everyone who joined the 2023 Sakura Matsuri – Japanese Street Festival.
+Thank you to everyone who joined the 2024 Sakura Matsuri – Japanese Street Festival!

-Sakura Matsuri – Japanese Street Festival will return on the weekend of April 13, 2024.
+Sakura Matsuri – Japanese Street Festival will return in 2025!

 • Location: Pennsylvania & Constitution Aves.
 3rd-7th St NW, Washington DC